storiesjs/stories/packages/core/src/components/split-pane/readme.md

-# str-split-panel
+# Split panel

-The str-split-panel is a component to split content vertically or horizontally.
+The Split panel (str-split-panel) is a component to split content vertically or horizontally.

 <!-- Auto Generated Below -->